bohuarolandli/stiffGWpy/README.md

 - f:             sampled frequencies for SGWB calculation, log10(f/Hz)
 - Ogw_today:     present-day energy spectrum of the primordial SGWB
-- Nv:            number of e-foldings since the end of inflation
+- N:             = ln a, number of e-foldings
-- Sv:            = 1+w, which characterizes the expansion history
+- sigma:         = 1+w, which characterizes the expansion history
-- fv:            frequency of the mode that fills the Hubble radius, log10(fv/Hz)
+- f_hor:         evolution of the current mode that fills the horizon, log10(f_hor/Hz), f_hor = aH/(2*pi)
 - hubble:        evolution of the Hubble parameter, log10(H /s^-1).
 Last element is the present-day value.
 - stiff_to_photon_MeV: ratio of the stiff component energy density to that of photons at T = 1 MeV, to be passed to AlterBBN
-- DN_eff_orig:   original value of &Delta;N_eff from the input if the run is successful, otherwise set to None
+- DN_eff_orig:   original value of &Delta;N_eff from the input when the run is successful, otherwise set to None
 - DN_gw:         evolution of &Delta;N_eff due to the primordial SGWB.
 Last element is the present-day value.
 - SGWB_converge: True if SGWB_iter() is run and successfully converged, False if not (when the total &Delta;N_eff > 5, excluded)